The Jazz expect veteran forward Kevin Love to join them at training camp, Grant Afseth of RG.org reports.

 However, according to Afseth, Utah has not engaged in serious buyout discussions with Love and is moving forward with the plan of having him report to camp.

-Last year with Miami, he appeared in 23 games and averaged 5.3 points, 4.1 rebounds, and 1.0 assists, all career lows.
+Last year with Miami, Love appeared in 23 games and averaged 5.3 points, 4.1 rebounds, and 1.0 assists per game, all career lows.
 The 37-year-old could be a valuable piece for Utah on two fronts, Afseth notes.
 He brings championship experience, professionalism and leadership to the table and could be a mentor for the team’s young core.
 His expiring contract could also prove useful in a trade.

 Playoff-caliber teams are expected to continue monitoring Love’s situation, especially if buyout talks eventually gain traction and he winds up getting waived.